How to Prepare:

 To make a good impression, please dress in Business Casual Attire.
 You will want to avoid jeans, clothing with holes, graphic tees, shorts, flip-flops and casual sandals.

-The University Career Center has a Clothing Closet that students are invited to browse and take home.
+The University Career Center has a Clothing Closet that students are invited to browse and take items home.

 What to Avoid: